 Some of the issues I have worked with as a psychotherapist and counsellor include, but are not limited to:

 Stress, Anxiety, Panic, Depression, Relationship and Family issues, Abuse, Trauma, Bereavement, Infertility, Abortion, Self-esteem, Self-harm, Suicidal thoughts, Identity, Life transitions and Self development.

 I am Italian, fluent in English and conversant in French and have experience of working with a wide range of clients of different ages, sexualities, linguistic and cultural backgrounds.
-I have a special interest in relational trauma, narrative and the arts as well as in the way in which cultural norms and social expectations affect our sense of self and well being.
+I have a special interest in relational and developmental trauma, narrative and the arts as well as in the way in which cultural norms and social expectations affect our sense of self and well being.
 I have specialist training in Somatic Trauma Therapy, CBT and have extensive experience working with young adults.